Topological Superfluids

 \subsection{Hydrodynamic anomalies in chiral superfluids}

-The singularity in Eq.(\ref{Singularity1}) leads to the anomalies in the equations for the mass current (linear momentum density) and angular momentum density of the chiral liquid, since these quantities can be expressed via the gradients of the generalized phase $\Phi({\bf p},{\bf r})$.\cite{1981,VolovikMineev1982} Later it became clear, that these anomalies are the manifestation of the chiral anomaly in $^3$He-A related to the Weyl points.
+The singularity in Eq.(\ref{Singularity1}) leads to the anomalies in the equations for the mass current (linear momentum density) and angular momentum density of the chiral liquid, since these quantities can be expressed via the gradients of the generalized phase $\Phi({\bf p},{\bf r})$.\cite{1981,VolovikMineev1982} Later it became clear, that these anomalies are the manifestation of the chiral anomaly in $^3$He-A related to the Weyl points, which led to the modifcation of the hydrodynamic equations derived by Khalatnikov and Lebedev \cite{KhalatnikovLebedev1977}.
 The effect of the chiral anomaly has been observed in experiments with dynamics of the vortex-skyrmions,\cite{BevanNature1997} which revealed the existence of the anomalous spectral-flow force acting on skyrmions.

 Originally the anomalies in the dynamics of $^3$He-A have been obtained from the calculations of the response functions and from the hydrodynamic equations, which take into account the singularity of the phase $\Phi$ in Eq.(\ref{Singularity1}).\cite{1981,VolovikMineev1982} In these calculations the main contribution to the anomalous behavior comes from the momenta ${\bf p}$ far from the Weyl points, where the spectrum is highly nonrelativistic.
 The results of calculations coincide with the later results obtained using the relativistic spectrum of chiral fermions emerging in the vicinity of the Weyl points.
 This is because the spectral flow through the Weyl nodes, which is in the origin of anomalies, does not depend on energy and is the same far from and close to the nodes.